emil3tr/emil3tr.github.io/content/docs/diskmath_hs25/sessions/week2.md

 + Read the task description carefully and make sure you satisfy everything it asks from you.
 If the tasks says "argue by comparing truth tables" you need to compute a truth table and argue with a sentence.
 + Every proof should end with a sentence like "This is what I showed and therefore I conclude the statement is true".
 Make it clear what exactly you proved and why you think you proved it.
 + Use correct notation.
 Don't make up your own abbreviations.
 (If you do so, you need to explain them.)
++ When you do truth tables, start with 000 at the top and end with 111 at the bottom (convention).
 + In general, your submissions this week looked very good and I could see that most of you understood the topic well [:

 ## Predicate Logic